-You will receive the printed handout materials and CD audio recording to both 90-minute training programs, which include…
+You will receive the PDF handout materials and MP3 audio recording to both 90-minute training programs, which include…

 - Client Meeting Forms to help you gather the information you need from the client to efficiently run your first meeting and the client meeting forms that you will need to help you hold a successful meeting and help you turn more prospects into clients, including:

 - Engagement Letter – Engagement form authorizing the legal representation of a client, laying out the date of completion, payment due upon signature and payment due upon the signing of the client’s estate planning documents.

 - Acknowledgement of Information Given – Form releasing liability of you and your law firm should a client or prospective client decide not to move forward with all or part of your planning recommendations.

 - Agreement to the Presence of Others – A waiver of liability for the request of third-parties to be present at the client or prospective client’s meeting, such as a client’s child or other advisor.

 - Friends & Family Disclosure – Disclosure of representation of other family members and friends, plus a disclosure to husband and wife clients of potential conflict of interest.